rug19/rug19/README.md

 ## **Overview 👉**

-<p>Hello, My name's Ruan Gomes, I'm currently studying programming at Digital College and I'm open to an oportunity to work as a developer full satck.</p>
+<p>"Hello!
+I'm Ruan Gomes, a programming enthusiast embarking on the journey of software development.
+Currently, I'm pursuing my degree in Analysis and Systems Development.
+I'm excited to learn and enhance my skills as a beginner programmer.
+I have experience in [mention any languages or technologies you've worked with], and I'm always seeking new challenges to expand my knowledge.
+I'm open to collaboration opportunities and eager to contribute to exciting projects!".</p>

 ## **Skills 🚀**